Developing an Effective and Automated Patient Engagement Estimator for Telehealth: A Machine Learning Approach: Datasets

-\item \textit{Data Processing and Annotation}: Since our focus solely was to create a dataset that depicted the behavior of mental health patients during their sessions, we considered only parts of the videos where we had \underline{only} the patient visible in the frames.
-The duration for which this happened was scattered across the video for different durations.
-We took these scattered clips and divided them into smaller clips of 3 seconds each.
-This results in a dataset of size 1229.
+\paragraph{Processing and Annotation} Since our only focus was to create a dataset that depicted the behavior of mental health patients during their sessions, we considered only parts of the videos where we had only the patient visible in the frames, which were scattered across the video for different durations.
+We took these scattered clips and divided them into smaller clips of 3 seconds each, resulting in a dataset of size 1229.
 We use Moviepy and speech-recognition libraries to extract audio and text from the video clips.
-Each video was annotated for attentiveness, stress, emotions displayed, engagement levels, and hesitation.
-Attentiveness, stress, and engagement were scored on a Likert scale of [-3,3], whereas hesitation is a binary target variable (Yes or No).
+Each video was annotated for attentiveness, stress, and engagement, which were scored on a Likert scale of [-3, 3]; hesitation was a binary target variable (Yes or No).
 Humans tend to have multiple emotions with varying intensities while expressing their thoughts and feelings.
-Therefore, the videos have been labeled for multiple emotions.
-This is to motivate and provide the ability to the system to understand the various interacting emotions of the users.
-The data has also been annotated for 8 emotions related to mental health, namely - happy, sad, irritated, neutral, anxious, embarrassed, scared, and surprised.
-The annotation was carried out by a group of ~20 psychotherapists.
-In order to avoid ambiguity in the interpretation of what “engagement” meant, annotators were provided with the definition we had agreed upon based on our conversations with the psychotherapists from our collaborating medical school and psychiatry literature for reference and clarity
+Therefore, the videos have been labeled for 8 emotions related to mental health: happy, sad, irritated, neutral, anxious, embarrassed, scared, and surprised.
+This will enable us to develop systems capable of understanding the various interacting emotions of the users.